 In 1812, to stop incursions across the river, Lieutenant Colonel John Graham was instructed to establish a camp.
-He chose a spot in a valley of the Dwarsberge mountains in the Albany District.
+He chose a spot in a valley of the Dwarsberg mountains in the Albany District.

 The tented military camp there soon attracted frontier people keen for protection.
 But troubles intensified, culminating in the attack on what had come to be known as Grahamstown by the mystic Makana on 22 April 1819.

 They also brought with them their English beliefs, mainly rooted in the Anglican Church.
-With them came missionaries who worked among many of the tribes, often siding with their plight.
+With them came missionaries who worked among many of the indigenous peoples of South Africa, often siding with their plight.
 This led to upheavals, among these the Great Trek exodus from the Cape.

-The British introduced the first newspapers and played a large role in the country's development into an economic powerhouse.
-English is now spoken throughout the country and some of South Africa's finest literature − including the novels written by Nobel Prize winners Nadine Gordimer and J M Coetzee − is written in English.
+The British introduced the first newspapers and played a role in the country's development into an economic powerhouse.
+English is now spoken throughout the country and some of South Africa's finest literature − including the novels written by Nobel Prize winners Nadine Gordimer and JM Coetzee − is written in English.

 After three years of bitter fighting, the Treaty of Vereeniging was signed.
 The Boer forces capitulated.